-She believes in FPP because the coalition is creating the collaborations between government, for-profit, non-profit and secular organizations to create the systems, policies and programs which lift up and encourage financial stability and growth for all Floridians.
+She believes in FPP because the coalition is creating collaborations between government, for-profit, non-profit, and secular organizations to create the systems, policies, and programs which lift up and encourage financial stability and growth for all Floridians.

 Douglas Griesenauer is the Director of Workforce Development & Financial Stability Initiatives at United Way Suncoast.

 Serving his community at United Ways for the past nine years, and working in three different anti-poverty research centers before that, Doug is committed to ensuring that communities have the best tools at their disposal to help families receive what they need to be successful in whatever they do.

 With a Master’s in Social Work from Washington University in St. Louis, Doug works to connect national best practices with a local understanding of the community so that our communities can do the smartest work for their families.

 Janet Hamer is a principal at Hamer Consulting which provides community and economic development services.
 Prior to her current role, she was Vice President, Community Development Manager for TD Bank in north and central Florida.
 In her role, she managed community relationships and supported regional market retail and commercial staff in developing and implementing responsive community development lending, service, and investment to revitalize and stabilize low-and-moderate income communities and promote financial empowerment for individuals throughout the TD Bank footprint.